Jessie James Decker Younger Brother Involved in Car Accident Following A Seizure: Report

 The 23-year-old subsequently lost control of his vehicle, causing it to roll, reports the outlet.
 The car was completely destroyed.

-“The only way I can describe it is that I was screaming in my own head but couldn’t control my body,” James, who first spoke about the accident on his Instagram story, told E!
+“The only way I can describe it is that I was screaming in my own head but couldn’t control my body,” John, who first spoke about the accident on his Instagram story, told E!
 News.
 “I remember thinking there was nothing I could do.”

 “I was conscious, but it was the smallest amount of consciousness I can describe,” he explained.
 “I had no idea what was happening.
 One minute I felt super healthy and on top of the world and the next my car was totaled.”